 Inaccurate and out of date data can ultimately affect annual revenue by damaging customer satisfaction, customer retention and sales.

 25% of users said that their company had an annual revenue of less than $1 million with 28% generating more than $10 million.
 However, Salesforce is important to departments with varying degrees with Sales being one of the most important.
-Therefore, it’s inevitable that the annual revenue for these companies could be marginally higher if
+Therefore, it’s inevitable that the annual revenue for these companies could be marginally higher if data was accurate.

 Importance of Salesforce to Varying Departments